More about: 10 Best Things to Do in Aberdeen

 8. Visit Loch Ness and the Highlands from Aberdeen

 Another option when visiting the city is to take a trip to Loch Ness and the Highlands from Aberdeen.
-Due to its geographical location, the lake is easier to reach (approximately 3 hours away) and, as it is such an attractive destination in the region, it is well worth visiting and also passing through the Highlands.
+Due to its geographical location, the lake is easier to access (approximately 3 hours away) and, as it is such an attractive destination in the region, it is worth visiting and also passing through the Highlands.

 On this type of excursion, you will pass through imposing mountains, lush green valleys, waterfalls, and lakes.
 Among them are Ben Nevis, the highest mountain in the British Isles, and Glencoe, the valley that was the setting for the movie Skyfall.
 During the experience, a private guide will help you learn about the rich history of the area.